 From Explorer Photography School to Basic Kayaking Certification, there are several supplemented activities to choose from.
 Some are pre-bookable.
 Most are booked once on board.
 Please contact ExpeditionTrips for details and rates.

-Economy flight from Buenos Aires to Ushuaia; one pre-cruise hotel night in Buenos Aires, including breakfast; transfer from the hotel to the airport in Buenos Aires; transfer from the airport and the ship in Ushuaia; shipboard accommodations; Young Explorers program for children; onboard photography lectures; onboard science center; a wind- and water-resistant parka; gear on loan (waterproof rubber boots); all meals onboard the ship; complimentary water, tea, and coffee.
+Economy flight from Buenos Aires to Ushuaia; one pre-cruise hotel night in Buenos Aires, including breakfast; transfer from the hotel to the airport in Buenos Aires; transfer from the airport and the ship in Ushuaia; shipboard accommodations; Young Explorers program for children; introductory photography lecture; onboard science center; a wind- and water-resistant parka; gear on loan (waterproof rubber boots); all meals onboard the ship; complimentary water, tea, and coffee.
 Inclusions subject to change without notice.

 Expedition Suites include a separate check-in; welcome package on embarkation day; suite breakfast; soft drink and wine packages; fleece blanket/throw; cabin kit with a bathrobe, slippers, and other beauty articles; espresso maker; Wi-Fi; turn-down service; and laundry service.
 Subject to change without notice.